 Tuesday: my sinuses feel tight, and my upper jaw’s a little puffy, but I’m back on my feet (I had minimal pain and was a little tired/dizzy while out-and-about)!
 I continue rinsing with salt water after every meal and apply my oils at night before bed, with the exception of peppermint, which I use on my stomach whenever I need (surgery does a number on my gut!)

 Wednesday: Applied lemon oil to my wrists, and that nixed the dizziness.
 I put the immune supportive blend on my feet throughout the day and diffused.
 Felt well enough to go out and do volunteer work!
 Top stitches came out, but still waiting on the bottom ones, which are quickly dissolving.
-Before bed, I used the immune supportive blend, nutmeg, grapefruit (good for liver, which no doubt the surgery taxed), orange, and a little “that time of the month” essential oil blend (containing clary sage, yarrow, lavender, jasmine, fennel, marjoram) (eases PMS…when it rains, it pours, eh?)
+Before bed, I used the immune supportive blend, nutmeg, grapefruit (good for liver, which no doubt the surgery taxed), orange, and a little hormone supportive essential oil blend (containing clary sage, yarrow, lavender, jasmine, fennel, marjoram).
 I also applied copaiba to my cheeks.

 Thursday (today): According to my instruction sheet that the doctor gave me, the holes at the incision sites should close within, mmm, 4-6 weeks?
 That is the average for one on pain killers, antibiotics, and steroids.
 On oils?
 It has been 1 week, and my holes are already closing!
 MY STITCHES ARE NOT EVEN ALL OUT YET!
 So, do you think essential oils are effective?